elusivecodes/FrostCore/README.md

 Find all child nodes for each element, (including text and comment nodes).

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const contents = core.contents(nodes);
 ```

 Find the closest ancestor to each element matching a filter, and optionally before hitting a limit.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.
+- `until` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that when matched will stop the search.

 ```
 const closest = core.closest(nodes, filter, until);